Furever-Homes/T3A2-Part-A/README.md

 **What**: Need to review adoption applications for people looking to adopt pets
 **Why**: To ensure we match pets with suitable homes, which are responsible and prepared to host

-**REFINEMENT**: Sorting applications allocated to particular pets to group applications by pet, making it easier to compare applicants and make sure each pet goes to the best home.
+**REFINEMENT**: Sorting applications allocated to particular pets to group applications by pet, making it easier to compare applicants and make sure each pet goes to the best home

 ### Persona 5